Breckenridge, Colorado: Climate

 The average humidity remains around 30% throughout the year.
-At the elevation of the weather station, the climate could be described as a variety of a subarctic climate (Dfc) since summer means are above 50 F in spite of the very cool nights.
-Winter lows are quite severe, but the days averaging around the freezing mark somewhat moderate mean temperatures.
+At the elevation of the weather station, the climate could be described as a subalpine climate (Köppen Dfc) since summer means are above 50 F in spite of the very cool mornings.
+Winter lows are quite severe, but afternoons averaging around the freezing mark somewhat moderate mean temperatures.

 A weather station was run in the town from 1893 to 1913, and from 1948 to the present day.
 However, temperature measurements are mostly confined to the first period, and the temperature record is thus very sparse.
 Even so, a temperature of freezing or below was recorded for every single date of the year except July 26.
+During the winter of 1898–1899, snow was reported to fall for a record 79 consecutive days.
+Residents tunneled through the snow to navigate Main Street.